 Carin Named New Vice President for Research with University-Wide Responsibilities

-Carin's new role is part of Duke's commitment to establish a new, integrated leadership structure for research to provide clear and consistent policy guidance, oversight and accountability for all research
+Lawrence Carin's new role is part of Duke's commitment to establish a new, integrated leadership structure for research to provide policy guidance

 Lawrence Carin, a Duke engineering professor and one of the world’s leading experts on machine learning and artificial intelligence, has been named Vice President for Research at Duke University and will lead a new university-wide Office of Research, officials announced Wednesday.